brianloveswords/bjb.io-site/_posts/2012-02-01-thinking-async-errors.md

 `thrower` and `process.nextTick` both take one parameter, a callback.
-To understand why an error thrown in the callback will bubble in the latter, it's important to undestand how `process.nextTick` interacts with the event loop.
+To understand why an error thrown in the callback will bubble in the latter, it's important to understand how `process.nextTick` interacts with the event loop.
 From the docs,

 > On the next loop around the event loop call this callback.
 This is *not* a simple alias to `setTimeout(fn, 0)`, it's much more efficient.